alguerocode/setup-reactor/README.md

 </p>

-> create react basic app for setup development envirounment
+> create react basic boilerplate for setup development envirounment
 > with webpack and babel and postCss to optimizing css and transform it to older code
 > using webpack 5 , babel,postCss